310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/sweet_home.md

 {% endbubble %}

 {% bubble Chiaki %}
-W-w-w-what is it?!
+W-w-w-what is it!?
 I’m fine!
 I saw some realistic-looking ghost decorations and frea—

 No!
 I mean— I accidentally slipped on some decorations and fell!
 I wasn’t paying attention!